Please click staff names to learn more.

 What Legacy Means to Me: Legacy is doing innovative and exciting work to support a challenged population to rise above their circumstances.
 Legacy’s founder, Greg Jones, inspires us all to believe that circumstances should never dictate outcomes.
 We support our Legacy scholars and others who we touch through our programs, to see what they want their future to look like and set a plan to achieve it.
-No excuses!”
+No excuses!

-Marjori enjoys traveling, volunteer vacations, working out and spending time with her family.
+In my spare time, I like to: I enjoy traveling, volunteer vacations, working out and spending time with her family.